-Two years ago, Claudia Lewis was teaching fourth grade in Northern California, leading neighborhood Bible studies and enjoying Tuesday dinners with her dad when her husband announced a job transfer to San Diego.
+Just a few years ago, Claudia Lewis was teaching fourth grade in Northern California, leading neighborhood Bible studies and enjoying Tuesday dinners with her dad when her husband announced a job transfer to San Diego.
 The Lewis’ left their home, friends, church and three of their four children to move to San Diego.

 In San Diego, Mrs. Lewis worked as a part-time supervisor to new teachers at Point Loma Nazarene University while pursuing a Master of Arts in Education with an emphasis in Curriculum and Instruction.
 A lifelong learner, she is always taking classes and reading.

-Mrs. Lewis was awarded “Teacher of the Year” in 2013 and has over eleven years experience teaching fourth and fifth grade in the public school system.
+Mrs. Lewis was awarded “Teacher of the Year” in 2013 and has over eleven years of experience teaching fourth and fifth grade in the public school system.
 While teaching fourth grade, she offered parenting classes in her school district.
 When the SFC Preschool Director position opened up at SFC, working with both teachers and parents, she knew it was a perfect fit.

 In her spare time, Mrs. Lewis likes to spend weekends at the beach and eating fish tacos at Encinitas Fish Shop.
 She plays the piano, paints, gardens, reads and goes to concerts with her husband.
 Married for 34 years, she has four grown children and two grandchildren.
 What brings her joy is to sit around a table with all her children, spending time talking and laughing together.